zeroasterisk/cordova-phonegap/README.md

 ------------------------
 ### Meteorite Package Installation

-First, install the audio-click package from the command line, like so:
+First, install the cordova-phonegap package from the command line, like so:

 ````
 mrt add cordova-phonegap